h4ck3rm1k3/db-docs/index.md

 ```

 If you need only one element of the result set, the `db.Result.One()` method
-could be better suited for the task.
+would be better suited for the task.

 ```go
 var birthday Birthday